 Application authors should not have to know about or understand the low-level implementation details on how security policy is enforced.
 Instead, all snaps run under a default security policy which can be extended through the use of interfaces.
 Slots, plugs, and the available interfaces available on the device can be seen with:

-$ snap interfaces
+$ snap connections

 Each command declared in

 apps snap metadata is tracked by the system assigning a security label to the command.
 This security label takes the form of

 <snap> is the name of the snap, and